minitest/minitest/README.txt

 == INSTALL:

+  sudo gem install minitest

 On 1.9, you already have it.
-To get newer candy you can still install the gem, but you'll need to activate the gem explicitly to use it.
+To get newer candy you can still install the gem, but you'll need to activate the gem explicitly to use it:

-  sudo gem install minitest
+  require 'rubygems'
+  gem 'minitest' # ensures you're using the gem, and not the built in MT require 'minitest/autorun'

+  # ... usual testing stuffs ...

 == LICENSE: